IBM/vllm/TGIS_README.md

 git merge --squash ${PR_NUMBER}
 # (Resolve any conflicts here)
 git commit -m "Squash ${PR_NUMBER}"
-# Then we want to apply that squash commit with only that PR's changes to `ephemeral`
+# Then we want to apply that squash commit with only that PR's changes to `release`
-export SQUASH_HEAD=$(git rev-parse --short HEAD) git checkout ephemeral git cherry-pick $SQUASH_HEAD
+export SQUASH_HEAD=$(git rev-parse --short HEAD) git checkout release git cherry-pick $SQUASH_HEAD
 # Merge conflicts should be minimal if all PRs are in a mergeable state with vllm:main
 # But pending PRs may create conflicting changes with each other

-# force-push: we're overwriting the `ephemeral` branch
+# force-push: we're overwriting the `release` branch
-git push -f origin HEAD:ephemeral
+git push -f origin HEAD:release

 # Create a tag to save this build
-git tag ephemeral.$(git rev-parse --short HEAD) git push origin ephemeral.$(git rev-parse --short HEAD)
+git tag release.$(git rev-parse --short HEAD) git push origin release.$(git rev-parse --short HEAD)
 ```